Skip to content

 Certified in QuickBooks Payroll.
 Implementing Gusto.
 Zero commission on either.

 Payroll provider advice is only as good as the depth of experience behind it.
-Every TechBrot Payroll ProAdvisor holds active Certified QuickBooks Payroll credentials and has implemented Gusto for clients where Gusto fit better.
-The recommendation you get comes from someone who’s operated both platforms across real client engagements — not from feature-spec marketing pages.
+Every TechBrot Payroll ProAdvisor holds active Certified QuickBooks Payroll credentials and has implemented Gusto for clients where Gusto fit better — so the recommendation you get comes from someone who has operated both platforms across real client engagements, not from feature-spec marketing pages.

-Critically: we earn nothing from your payroll provider choice.
-No Intuit affiliate revenue.
-No Gusto referral commissions.
-No kickback from either.
-Our independence is structural — which is what makes the recommendation worth giving free.
+Critically, we earn nothing from your payroll-provider choice — no Intuit affiliate revenue, no Gusto referral commissions, no kickback from either.
+Our independence is structural, which is what makes the recommendation worth giving free.
+You can meet the ProAdvisor team or read our trust & methodology standards.
+Independent firm — not affiliated with Intuit Inc. or Gusto, Inc.

 What people ask about QuickBooks Payroll vs Gusto.